tandt53/hashnode-posts/not-init-driver-in-test.md

 ```

 # Remind
-Remind you to ask yourself 3 questions to define which layer should driver initialization be placed.
+Remind you to ask yourself 3 questions from [last post](https://tandt53.com/test-automation-architecture#heading-layers-principles) to define which layer should driver initialization be placed.
 - `Responsibility` - *what is it for?* For testing, business, automating or support.
 - `Dependencies` - *what are its dependencies?* Test layer has 2 dependencies: the business and core layers.
 But the business layer depends on the core.
 - `Dependents` - *what are its dependents?* Test layer does not have any dependents, business layer has 1 dependent (test layer), core layer has 2 dependents (business and test layers).